asaintsever/open-vault-agent-injector/doc/Examples.md

 Show example
 </summary>

-Only mandatory annotation to ask for Vault Agent injection is `sidecar.vault.talend.org/inject`.
+Only mandatory annotation to ask for Vault Agent injection is `ovai.asaintsever.org/inject`.

 It means that, with the provided manifest below:

-- Vault authentication done using role `test-app-1` (value of `com.talend.application` label)
+- Vault authentication done using role `test-app-1` (value of `com.ovai.application` label)
 - secrets fetched from Vault's path `secret/test-app-1/test-app-1-svc` using default template
-- secrets to be stored into `/opt/talend/secrets/secrets.properties`
+- secrets to be stored into `/opt/ovai/secrets/secrets.properties`

 ```yaml
 apiVersion: apps/v1